Bike Storage in a Small Apartment: 5 Freewheeling Solutions

 4. Behind the Couch

 Do you have room to pull your couch out from the wall a bit?
 Simply wheel your bike behind the furniture for easy storage.
-This could also work behind a bed, end table or any other piece of furniture that abuts a wall.
+This could also work behind a bed, end table or any other wide piece of furniture next to a wall.